 requires 7 days' advance notice of accommodation requirements.

 If I have already completed an admission assessment, do I need to take a placement assessment?

-please go to STU-VIEW once the program registration is open.
+STU-VIEW once the program registration is open.

 I completed my placement test(s), but STU-VIEW is still telling me that I need to take a placement assessment(s).
 Why?